Meadowview Campground

 Dump Station: Nearby at Pinecrest Dump off Highway 108

-• Drive up scenic Sonora Pass and over to Leavitt Meadow.
+• Drive up the highway and explore Sonora Pass and Kennedy Meadows.

-• Take popular hiking trails into the Emigrant Wilderness and Carson-Iceberg Wilderness.
+• Hike into the Emigrant Wilderness.

 Key Meadowview Campground Regulations